 The scope of the NCR HCC JRA is limited to Colorado's ten county North Central Region.
 The healthcare coalition, and its associated plans and reports, serve to enhance the emergency mitigation, preparedness, response, and recovery activities related to the healthcare component of the emergency response system.

-This document, and the included data, has been developed to support the coalition and its members and is not directive in nature.
+This assessment supports the coalition and its members and is not directive in nature.

 PLANNING ASSUMPTIONS